mu-majid/Microservices-Nodejs-React/blog/infrastructure/k8s/Notes.md

     - Like Nodeport Service, used to make pods accessiblr from outside the cluster.
     - Used in Production.
+    - When we create a loadBalancer Service, k8s requests the provider (AWS, Azure, ...) to provision a load balancer instance (This is outside our cluster).
+    - Gives Accss to one Pod.
   ## External Name Services:

     - Also used to make services visible outside a cluster